rubberduck-vba/Rubberduck/CONTRIBUTING.md

 ## What comes out of it for me?

 Well ... the eternal gratitude of all Rubberduck users for one :wink:
-Aside from that, all Contributors are explicitly listed by name in the "About Rubberduck" window.
+Aside from that, all contributors are explicitly listed by name (or alias) in the "About Rubberduck" window.
-In addition to that, there is some [Contributor-only Rubberduck swag](https://gofundme.com/rubberduckvba), that can be sent to you at the discretion of @retailcoder
+In addition to that, there is some [Contributor-only Rubberduck swag](https://gofundme.com/rubberduckvba), that can be sent to you, at the discretion of @retailcoder.. while supplies last.